What exactly is a chemical peel? Here, how to get the maximum benefits from your at-home treatments.

 In simple terms, chemical peels are a method of deep exfoliation using specific acids in order to remove superficial layers of the dermis to reveal radiant, glowing, more even-toned skin.
 They’ve been in existence for a long time (in different variations since the mid-1800s), but peels have typically been the domain of the pros, requiring a visit to the clinic for those looking to partake, which can be a serious barrier to entry.

 What are the benefits of a chemical peel?Peels truly stand in a class of their own when it comes to erasing visible signs of UV damage, hyperpigmentation, acne marks, and aging by improving the look of lines and wrinkles to evening out skin tone and texture.
 Today, the idea that one has to go in-office for truly clinical-level results has expired.
-The Ourself Brightening Peel and Ourself Dark Spot Peel have been formulated by biotech scientists and developed with and tested by doctors for maximum efficacy, yet both are gentle enough to use at home.
-They boast clinical levels of actives—13.6% TCA in the Dark Spot Peel and 34% glycolic acid in the Brightening Peel—to erase dark spots and hyperpigmentation, minus the visit to your derm’s office.
+The Ourself Brightening Peel have been formulated by biotech scientists and developed with and tested by doctors for maximum efficacy, yet is gentle enough to use at home.
+It boasts clinical levels of actives—34% glycolic acid in the Brightening Peel—to erase uneven pigmentation, minus the visit to your derm’s office.
 Eager to try them for yourself?
 Read about one Ourself product tester’s experience with Brightening Peel here.
 Keep in mind, our chemical peels are easy to self-administer, but they are potent and require a bit of prep before you get going.
 Here’s what you should know.

 How to prepare for your chemical peel?Discontinue the use of hair removal products and actives such as retinol in the two weeks leading up to your peel.
 Chemical peels contain very high levels of active ingredients and are not meant to be mixed with skincare products containing retinoids and other acids like AHAs/BHAs.
 Likewise, waxing and laser hair removal can leave the skin sensitized and irritated, creating a less-than-ideal canvas for your chemical peel and encouraging irritation.
 For the two weeks leading up to your peel, it is ideal to apply Daily Dark Spot Intercept followed by Daily Renewal Cream, plus Mineral Sunscreen SPF 50 every morning and evening (You can obviously skip the SPF at night, but pro tip: when outdoors, reapply Mineral Sunscreen SPF 50 every 2-3 hours.)
 Why?
 Daily Dark Spot Intercept, Daily Renewal Cream, and Mineral Sunscreen SPF 50 are specifically formulated to prime and protect your skin prior to a chemical peel, working to gently begin the process of lifting pigmentation, nourishing your skin, and protecting against further UV damage.
 In fact, our in-house medical advisors, Dr. Eva O’Brien-Simmons and Dr. Diane Orlinsky tested this protocol on their diverse group of patients and found that prepping the skin with this regimen resulted in the most beneficial results when it came time to administer the peels.